chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/composite-component.md

 ## Build out the states

 Our component is still rough, but now we have an idea of the stories to work toward.
 You might be thinking that the `.list-items` wrapper is overly simplistic.
 You're right – in most cases, we wouldn’t create a new component just to add a wrapper.
-But the **real complexity** of the `TaskListComponent` component is revealed in the edge cases `withPinnedTasks`, `loading`, and `empty`.
+But the **real complexity** of the `TaskList` component is revealed in the edge cases `withPinnedTasks`, `loading`, and `empty`.

 ```diff:title=src/app/components/task-list.component.ts
 import { Component, Input, Output, EventEmitter } from '@angular/core';